113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

   <dl>
   <dt>--version-locator VERSION_NUMBER</dt>
-  <dd>To get the version locator for this offering, run `ibmcloud catalog offering list` and locate the specified offering version you'd like to use.</dd>
+  <dd>To get the version locator for this offering, run `ibmcloud catalog offering list` and locate the specified offering/version you'd like to use.</dd>
   <dt>--cluster CLUSTER_ID</dt>
   <dd>Provide the cluster ID of the cluster where you want to install this offering.</dd>
   <dt>--namespace NAME</dt>